 3.)
 VERY IMPORTANT PLEASE READ CAREFULLY: We are reverting back to the "CHIP SYSTEM" that we have used very successfully in the past.
 We are expecting a record number of musicians to join us in 2023, and we need to adjust the grid to accommodate everyone fairly.
 As always, we are expecting a "feeding frenzy" when The Grid opens, and we expect The Grid to close within 2 to 3 days of opening (it used to take 3 to 4 months).
 The chip system will help keep things visually organized and easier for new players to understand.

 SO HERE GOES......
 On the FIRST day that The Grid opens, each player will start out with FOUR RED CHIPS in the bank.
-They can only be used for you to ADD UP TO FOUR NEW SONGS to The Grid on this first day.
-Each new song that you choose on this day will be represented by a VIRTUAL RED CHIP on The Grid (meaning your name will be highlighted in Red) You don't need to do anything, your name will automatically be shaded red on the first four songs you choose.
-IMPORTANT: If you don't use all of your Red Chips on the 1st day, your remaining Red Chips become universal so you can use them anywhere on The Grid to ADD and/or JOIN songs.
+If you are performing in any of the Sunday Bands, you will start out with THREE RED CHIPS since you have already chosen to play on 6 to 8 songs, which have already gone green, and we want to give everyone a chance to add songs.
+Your RED CHIPS can only be used to ADD new songs to The Grid .
+You cannot JOIN a song with a RED CHIP.
+Each new song that you choose on this day will be represented by a VIRTUAL RED CHIP on The Grid (meaning your name will be highlighted in Red) You don't need to do anything, your name will automatically be shaded red on the first four songs you choose (three songs for Sunday Band members) IMPORTANT: If you don't use all of your Red Chips on the 1st day, your remaining Red Chips can be used on the following days to ADD and/or JOIN songs.

 The best way to make this a great event for both yourself and the audience is to ADD a few songs that you are really excited about playing when The Grid first opens.
 Then JOIN a few songs that other players have posted.
 Try to hold back a chip or two to help other players complete a song that isn't getting much attention, that you think you might like to play.
 Collaboration is what The Grid is all about.